 I rummaged through their boxes of floods and tested a number to be sure they worked.
 I then selected four red floodlights for a front wash which I placed on to the band's front-of-house PA cabinets and focused back toward the band.
 I placed two blue lights on the floor under the drum kit to light the side toms from below.
 For back lighting, I put blue lights on the amplifier speaker cabinets on either side of the kit and aimed them at the musicians in the front line so as to hit their backs.
 Two more, but in red, also placed on the amps illuminated the drummer from behind.
 In addition, I used four yellows as uplighting on the rear wall.
 I chose that colour because the wall was made from concrete blocks that had been painted a light yellow colour.
 In total I used fewer than half of the lights that they had available.

 When I indicated that I had finished, the audio tech said: "...but you haven't used all our lights."
 I responded: "They were not part of my design."
 He was silent.
 Yes that seems arrogant, but I meant it in a light-hearted, yet serious way.
 I perused what was available, imagined a look, and proceeded to set up that look.
-It wasn't about using all that was available; it was about selecting some of what was at hand to create a cohesive visual scene.
+It wasn't about using all that was available; it was about selecting some of what was at hand so as to create a cohesive visual scene.
 Later on during the night he commented favourably that the band looked great.

 My point is that it does not necessarily matter what fixtures one has, what colours one has, nor about any limitations; it's about creativity using what is at hand.
 Never complain about what is not available -- use what you have and be imaginative.
 Light is light is light!